f1v/f1v-blog/src/content/blockchain-crud-app/index.md

   0: tuple(address,uint256,string,bytes32[])[]: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4,0,'test',
 ```

-this may be a bit difficult to read in this format, but you can see our User data is all there.
+This may be a bit difficult to read in this format, but you can see our User data is all there.
 The first argument will be the address of the wallet you are using in Remix so it will not match the example.
 When calling this function from a frontend, the data will be structured as an array of objects so it will be easy to work with:

 ```js
 [